MOVING TO HAWAII

 If you're planning to move someplace, naturally you should find a place to live first.
 Generally there are two ways to go about it.
 One way is demonstrated by a family we hosted in one of our vacation rentals.
 They bought one-way tickets from their home in Chicago and stayed with us for six months while they found a house to buy.

 The other way is our own approach to finding our dream home.
-We planned a 10 day vacation/house buying adventure in April, 2003.
+We planned a 10 day vacation/house buying adventure.
 We searched the local MLS listings and found about 10 homes we wanted to look at during our visit.
 We contacted a local Real Estate agent, told her what we were looking for and gave her the MLS numbers we wanted to look at.
 It's important to tell the agent you're working with what you are looking for in a home because they might show you something that you missed online.
 That's what happened to us.
 The house we ended up buying was found by our agent.
 It wasn't on our list because it was 4 square feet smaller than the criteria we were searching on in the MLS listings.
-A good agent is imperative!
-By the way, an update on the family that stayed with us for 6 months: They purchased a new construction home that was set to be completed on July 5th, 2005.
-As of December 27th their home still hasn't been completed.
-Update: They moved into their new home Spring of 2006. |
+A good agent is imperative! |

 |